-- 1. know the major milestones of historical development of IR systems and understandtheir implications to IR research and practice - 2. know and be able to explain the major theories and algorithms 'powering' the modern search engines - 3. know and be able to apply in practice the models and methodologies of IR system evaluation, be familiar with applications and limitations of current IR performance measures and other proposed performance measures - 4. understand and describe Semantic Web technologies and their use in IR - 5. become familiar with some of the social issues associated with the practical implementations of the IR models
+- 1. discuss the major milestones of historical development of IR systems and understandtheir implications to IR research and practice - 2. explain the major theories and algorithms 'powering' the modern search engines

-6. be familiar and understand the techniques and strategies used to optimize websites for search engines
+- discuss the models and methodologies of IR system evaluation, and the applications and limitations of current IR performance measures and other proposed performance measures - 4. describe Semantic Web technologies and their use in IR - 5. discuss some of the social issues associated with the practical implementations of the IR models - 6. describe the techniques and strategies used to optimize websites for search engines